binkley/layers-java/README.md

 High-level container of layers with single view of entries (key-value pairs, computed after any new value is added for the key).

+D&amp;D 5e is an example problem domain.
+The rules are sufficiently complex to require several interesting techniques.

 ## `Layer`

 Scratch key-value map, added to the owning layers with `accept()`, or